Broad research focus

 The effectiveness of market-driven regulatory sustainability governance in the coffee sector

 My PhD dissertation “The effectiveness of market-driven regulatory sustainability governance.
-Assessing the design of private sustainability standards and their impacts on Latin American coffee farmers’ production practices“ makes a first such contribution.
-It evaluates the success of private certification schemes such as Fairtrade or Rainforest Alliance in shaping more sustainable agri-food value chains in the coffee sector.
+Assessing the design of private sustainability standards and their impacts on Latin American coffee farmers’ production practices“ evaluates the success of private certification schemes such as Fairtrade or Rainforest Alliance in shaping more sustainable agri-food value chains in the coffee sector.
 Over 1.5 years of fieldwork, I co-designed and led the collection of over 1,900 farm-level observations in Honduras, Colombia, and Costa Rica.
 I compared the sustainability of certified farmers’ production practices with those of non-certified farmers through the use of a variety of econometric methods, including propensity score matching and linear and logit regression models.
 To explain the results and their variation between certification schemes and country settings, I conducted a quantitative meta-analysis and carried out over 60 semi-structured interviews with economic actors along the coffee value chain.
+Unchanged:

 My results show that most private certification schemes failed to effectively internalize the environmental and social costs of sustainable production due to their acquiescence to the demands of powerful buyers.
 In consequence, the most sustainable practices show very little field-level adoption attributable to private regulatory governance, and farmers continue to suffer from low and highly volatile prices.
 I further find that existing market regulations, both at the international and national level, heavily influence results on the ground.
 Unchanged:

 The results of this work are presented in my book “Selling sustainability short?
 The private governance of labor and the environment in the coffee sector“, published with Cambridge University Press.
 More information on the book can be found here.

 Spatial adoption, power dynamics, and institutionalization of private governance